vphpersson/smb/README.md

     `per_file_callback` allows one to inspect each enumerated file as they are encountered and -- in the case of directories -- make a decision whether to enumerate it.

-    :param smb_connection: An SMB connection with access to the share whose files are to be enumerated.
     :param smb_session: An SMB session with access to the share whose files are to be enumerated.
     :param tree_id: The tree id of the share whose files are to be enumerated.
     :param root_path: The root path from which to enumerate files.